Cuisine of the Midwestern United States: Minnesota

 In northern Minnesota, along the North Shore of Lake Superior, commercial fishing has been practiced for generations.
 Settlers were used to the cold, rugged work as many of these immigrants came directly from the coastal fishing villages of Norway.
 Ciscoes (also known as lake herring), lake trout, lake whitefish, and rainbow smelt are still commercially fished today.
 Smoked or sugar-cured trout is prepared from local fish in areas along the North Shore like Duluth.
 Walleye is the state fish of Minnesota and it is common to find it on restaurant menus.
 Battered and deep-fried is a popular preparation for walleye, as is grilling.
 Many restaurants feature walleye on their Friday night fish fry.

 Letters and household accounts of Minnesota residents give details of mid-19th century frontier cuisine.
-A farmer's wife writes to her cousin about harvest in Rochester, Minnesota "My hand is so tired perhaps you'll excuse penciling", explaining she woke before four to skim milk, churn butter and bake "6 loaves of bread & seven pumpkin pies".
-In the 1850s supplies couldn't keep pace with settlement, though steamboats regularly brought in sugar-cured hams, oysters, herring, sardines, alcohol, salt pork and other supplies.
+A farmer's wife writes to her cousin about harvest in Rochester, Minnesota: "My hand is so tired perhaps you'll excuse penciling", explaining she woke before four to skim milk, churn butter and bake "6 loaves of bread & seven pumpkin pies".
+In the 1850s, supplies could not keep pace with settlement, though steamboats regularly brought in sugar-cured hams, oysters, herring, sardines, alcohol, salt pork and other supplies.
 In those days a full multi-course meal served for a special occasions would have started with a typical soup followed by a choice of local fish and the so-called "boiled dishes" like chicken with egg sauce, ham or corned beef.
 Entrees were followed by assorted roast meats served with cranberry sauce.
 Early Minnesotans used cranberries in pies, molded desserts and frozen confections.

 Arriving in the 19th century, immigrants from Eastern Europe opened delicatessens, bakeries and restaurants, and introduced dishes like varenyky, krakowski, poppy seed roll, kluski, kolaches and stuffed cabbage rolls to the Midwest.
 German immigrants brought kohlrabi with them.
 Slovenian and Croatian immigrants brought the honey-nut bread called potica to the Iron Range region, which is also known for Cornish pasties.
 Porketta, a pork roast seasoned with fennel and garlic and served with either sliced or shredded like a pulled pork sandwich was brought to Minnesota and the Iron Range region by Italian immigrants.

-Minnesota's Black Diaspora is the most diverse in the United States, New halal butchers and African restaurants opened in Minneapolis after tens of thousands of African Americans arrived in Minnesota from other cities in the 1990s.
+Minnesota's Black diaspora is the most diverse in the United States.
+New halal butchers and African restaurants opened in Minneapolis after tens of thousands of African Americans arrived in Minnesota from other cities in the 1990s.
 The Safari Express is a Somali cuisine fast food spot that serves camel burgers and fries.
-Halal Hotdogs is a not for profit providing employment and job training to new immigrants.
+Halal Hotdogs is a not-for-profit providing employment and job training to new immigrants.